-Except for a little travels, I had have been on a long break from this mundane world, the break was not as mundane as it should have been like before.
-But now, I have still a time enjoy the break and I will drink the life to lees.
-I had done nothing productive til now.
-I just wanted to see how life passes without doing anything and the life did pass.
-I didn’t have any big thoughts, dreams, works, or projects in my mind.
-It was simply empty, and I wanted to make my mind as empty as a newborn child.
-So, I slept, ate, drove, watched television, talked, drank, and did nothing.
-Useless it may seem, and it was so.
-The truth is there is nothing meaningful as such as we think.
-Everything is useless as stink food.
-Time passes, life moves on to decay.
-Nothing exists.
+Except for a few short travels, I have been on a long break from this mundane world.
+Unlike before, this break has not been as mundane as it might have been.
+And even now, I still have time to enjoy it—time to drink life to the lees.
+Until now, I have done nothing productive.
+I simply wanted to see how life passes without doing anything, and life did pass.
+I had no big thoughts, dreams, works, or projects on my mind.
+My mind was simply empty, and I wanted to keep it as empty as a newborn child's.
+So I slept, ate, drove, watched television, talked, drank, and did nothing.
+Useless as it may seem, and indeed it was.
+The truth is, there is nothing as meaningful as we like to believe.
+Everything is as useless as stale food.
+Time passes.
+Life moves on toward decay.
+Nothing truly exists.

-The weather outside was very cold but not so inclement.
-From time to time, I went outside and watched snow-capped mountains and took photos.
+The weather outside was very cold, though not so inclement.
+From time to time, I went outside to watch the snow-capped mountains and take photographs.
 It was beautiful.
-But the nip in the air was it as I have to roll up inside the blankets or be seated near the Bukhari (Bhutanese heater/fire) all day.
-Winter is cruel and it is rightly said.
-My son and I have to fight to keep ourselves warm.
-Most of the time, he would have fully engaged in playing games on the computer.
-My wife got exercise with her kitchen chores.
-I assisted her a lot.
-She would bundle up inside her several clothes when she is cold.
-She would have worn around seven to eight shirts and a jacket at this time of the year.
+But the nip in the air forced me to roll myself up inside blankets or sit near the bukhari (Bhutanese heater or fire) all day.
+Winter is cruel, and rightly so.
+My son and I had to fight to keep ourselves warm.
+Most of the time, he would be fully engaged playing games on the computer.
+My wife got her exercise through kitchen chores, and I assisted her as much as I could.
+When she felt cold, she would bundle herself up in several layers of clothing—around seven or eight shirts and a jacket at this time of year.

 There is a kitchen garden near our kitchen.
-It has some vegetables, mostly radishes, broccoli, sags, big turnips, and coriander.
-It is so a natural product.
-Now we love nature, everything from nature in this artificial world.
-That is what we cared about.
+It holds a few vegetables, mostly radishes, broccoli, leafy greens (sags), large turnips, and coriander.
+Everything is so natural.
+In this artificial world, we now love nature—everything that comes from nature.
+That is what we truly care about.
 I dug the garden and even extended it.
-Even after extending the garden, our garden grew into a size of not more than a spacious bathroom.
-We sowed seeds; maize, beans, cucumber, potatoes, etc for the coming months.
-Hope to have a bountiful harvest from this red soil.
-Yes, the soil was as red as rose, and we needed to spray dung as thick as fingernails.
-So we got different dung; cows, chickens, horses to have a bountiful harvest.
-Let’s wait and see.
-Hope.
+But even after extending, our garden grew to no more than the size of a spacious bathroom.
+We sowed seeds—maize, beans, cucumber, potatoes, and others—for the coming months.
+We hope for a bountiful harvest from this red soil.
+Yes, the soil was as red as a rose, and we needed to spread dung as thick as a fingernail to enrich it.
+So we gathered different kinds of dung—cow, chicken, and horse—all in the hope of a plentiful harvest.
+Now, let us wait and see.
+Hope remains.

 No comments: